AX99/web-scraper-discord-notifications/README.md

-# Amazon Flex Monitor
+# Web Scraper Discord Notification

-A Flask-based web scraping service that monitors Amazon Flex recruitment pages for availability and sends notifications via Discord.
+A Flask-based web scraping service that monitors websites for content changes and sends notifications via Discord.
+Currently configured to monitor Amazon Flex recruitment pages for availability changes.
 Designed to run on Google Cloud Run with automated scheduling.

 ## How It Works

 The application performs the following:

-1. **Web Scraping**: Uses Selenium WebDriver to navigate to the Amazon Flex recruitment page
+1. **Web Scraping**: Uses Selenium WebDriver to navigate to specified websites
-2. **Text Detection**: Searches for specific text that indicates whether Amazon is accepting new delivery partners
+2. **Content Monitoring**: Searches for specific text that indicates changes in content or availability
 3. **Discord Notifications**: Sends status updates to a Discord channel via webhooks
 4. **HTTP API**: Exposes a POST endpoint that can be triggered manually or via scheduled jobs